DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 ***The Tax.*** The guards' tax gives the players an additional reason to hate Baron Vallakovich.
 The silver tariff also indicates to the players the wealth of silvered weapons and ammunition that the Baron has hoarded.

 ***The Blue Water Inn.*** This sequence has been intentionally structured to slowly and manageably introduce the players to several of the key players in Vallaki: the Martikovs, the Wachters, the wolf-hunters, and the ringmaster Rictavio.
-Rictavio's tale has been written to be as baudy and comedic as reasonably possible in order to discourage the players from taking him seriously until the reveal of his identity in [[Arc F - The Missing Vistana]].
+Rictavio's tale has been written to be as comedic as reasonably possible in order to discourage the players from taking him seriously until the reveal of his identity in [[Arc F - The Missing Vistana]].

 ***Exiting the Inn.*** The players' encounter with Baron Vallakovich and Izek on the roads of Vallaki has been added to provide the players with an immediate reason to dislike them, to introduce the players to Father Lucian Petrovich, to set up the core dramatic tension of the Baron's tyrannical rule over Vallaki, to kick off Izek's pursuit of Ireena, and to provide Lady Fiona Wachter with an actionable reason to invite the players into her machinations. **It is essential that the players do *not* fight Izek here, and all reasonable precautions have been taken to ensure this.**